rahulsavani/pelican_homepage/content/pages/index.rst

 **Email:** firstname dot lastname at liverpool.ac.uk

-**Research Interests:** Game Theory, Algorithms & Complexity, Automated Trading, Agent-Based Modelling
+**Research Interests:** Game Theory, Algorithms & Complexity, Machine Learning, Automated Trading, Agent-Based Modelling

 I am a Professor in the Department of Computer Science at the University of Liverpool.
 I work on problems at the interface of